WordPress Multisite Managing AIOWPS Plugin Single Site helps you understand and setup the plugin in a single network site.

 - Spam Prevention

-From the two lists above you can see the difference between the network main admin site and the admin from the sub site.
-You can see what’s included in the network admin site and single sub site.
+From the two lists above you can see the difference between the network admin site and the network single site.

 - Filesystem Security